How you use the Shareholders Equity Formula to Calculate Stockholders’ Equity for a Balance Sheet?

 Shareholders’ Equity = Total Assets – Total Liabilities

-To determine total assets, you need to add long-term assets as well as the current assets.
+To determine total assets for this equity formula, you need to add long-term assets as well as the current assets.
 Current assets are the cash, inventory and accounts receivables.

 Long-term assets are the value of the capital assets and property such as patents, buildings, equipment and notes receivable.
 These assets should have been held by the business for at least a year.
 It’s important to note that the recorded amounts of certain assets, such as fixed assets, are not adjusted to reflect increases in their market value.

-To compute total liabilities, add the current liabilities such as accounts payable and short-term debts and long-term liabilities such as bonds payable and notes.
+To compute total liabilities for this equity formula, add the current liabilities such as accounts payable and short-term debts and long-term liabilities such as bonds payable and notes.

 What Is the Stockholders’ Equity Equation?